psurya1994/books/the-7-habits-of-highly-effective-people.md

 	- H4: "I can see that we're approaching this siutation differently.
 Why don't we agree to communicate until we find a solution that works for the both of us?
 Would you be willing to do that."
 H5: "Let me listen to you first. here's how I feel."
 H6: "let's brainstorm solutions that work for the both of us"
 	- script others: tell them about their strengths and what you think they'll succeed at.
 	- if you treat someone as if they have all the potential in the world, they actually become such people. treat everyone with utmost respect.
+- need balance in all these aspects above to be optimal.
+- each habit feeds into each other. always think about the natural principles that will help you grow. refine them as you know more about the world.
+- don't ever feel guilty about taking time for yourself. you won't be helpful to other if you're not internally stable yourself.